emberjs/data/guides/the-manual/misc/links-mode.md

 to a promisified proxy to the record/array.

-In PolarisMode using `resource` and `collection`, sync relationships will also give direct access while async relationships will instead provide access to a [reactive document](https://api.emberjs.com/ember-data/release/classes/Document).
+In PolarisMode using `resource` and `collection`, sync relationships will also give direct access while async relationships will instead provide access to a [ReactiveDocument](/api/@warp-drive/core/reactive/interfaces/ReactiveDocument).

 So for instance, if `user.homeAddress` were `async: false`, then its value would be an instance of an `Address` record.
 But if `user.homeAddress` were `asunc: true`, it would instead be a reactive class with `links`, `meta` and (only-if-loaded) `data`.